henkkx/DjangoSurvivalGame/README.md

 Winning a fight grants experience points and allows the player to loot whatever is left in the room.
 Losing a fight might result in losing health or resulting in a GAME OVER for the player.

 Each action in the game costs time.
 When a player leaves a building.
-At the end of the day, the amount of food is decrease.
+At the end of the day, the amount of food is decreased.
 If there is not enough food, then player may die from hunger

 Players get exp actively by winning fights.
 Players get different badges based on their exp, and their exp is also shown on the leaderboards.